denten-books/plain-text/2-device.md

 and content [@benjamin_author_1983, 88].
 The concept of technique brings the arrangement of literary, ideational content into accordance with its material context.
-By these means the very concept of the author---what counts for authorship, what is published---connects to the overall structure of the press and the press to the more general arrangements of labor and capital.
+By these means the very concept of the author---what counts for authorship, what is published---connects to the overall structure of the publishing industry and the industry to the more general arrangements of labor and capital.
 In this way the *idea* of citizen reporters, to take a Soviet example that he uses, has the potential to democratize journalism.
-But, as long as the production of newspapers remains outside of the writer's immediate control, citizen journalism is bound to remain, *in practice*, "an article of consumption."
-The market ultimately transforms the potential for any meaningful political struggle brought about by the new narrative technique into mere comfortable contemplation, a technically perfect object of enjoyment [@benjamin_author_1983].
+But, as long as the production of newspapers is outside of the writer's immediate control, citizen journalism is bound to remain, *in practice*, "an article of consumption."
+Forces of capital ultimately transform the potential for any meaningful political struggle brought about by the new narrative technique into mere comfortable contemplation, a technically perfect object of enjoyment [@benjamin_author_1983].

-Is it possible then for poetic form to evolve without the corresponding evolution in structures of literary production?
-It seems not.
-Like Shklovsky, Benjamin saw a small ray of hope in the techniques of enjambment and interruption.
+It seems not possible then for poetic form to evolve without the corresponding evolution in the structures of literary production.
+Like Shklovsky, Benjamin saw a small ray of hope in modernist techniques of estrangement and interruption.
 Emerging art forms like photo-montage and the epic theater puncture the illusion of artistic unity.
-"Epic theater does not reproduce conditions," Benjamin writes.
-It is not mimetic; it "discloses" and "uncovers."
+"Epic theater does not reproduce conditions," Benjamin writes; it is not mimetic, it "discloses" and "uncovers."
 The technique of interruption, by which a playwright freezes the scene, for example, functions to create a caesura within the structure of the play.
-Like Lubbock's detached objectification of the novel, interruption brings attention to the artifice of the art form.
-It places the audience and the actor out of position.
-No longer passive participants, the audience is invited to suspend the suspension of disbelief.
-The veil is lifted.
-A measure of discomfort enters into the situation.
-Actors appear for what they are: paid performers in costume.
-And the audience catches a glimpse of itself as a group of consumers paying for a pleasurable experience.
+Similar to Lubbock's detached objectification of the novel and Shklovsky's concept of estrangement, interruption brings attention to the artifice of the art form.
 At the height of its powers, epic drama shows the possibility of what Benjamin calls a "lasting alienation," by which the effects of the dramatic interruption can persevere beyond theater, continuing to expose the uncomfortable truths about the human condition [@benjamin_author_1983, 99-102].

-Put into traditional Marxist terms, the dilemma of robotics---automated machinery of thought and war---rests on an understanding of production as it relates to its cognates: authorship, technique, creation, craft, making, poiesis.
-Even in those cases when authors write freely, without duress, they cannot chose the means of writing.
-Neither do readers wholly determine the contexts of meaning making.
+In traditional Marxist terms, the dilemma of robotics---automated machinery of thought and war---rests on an understanding of production as it relates to its
+cognates: authorship, technique, craft, poiesis.
+Even in those cases when authors write freely, without duress, they do not chose their instruments.
+Readers also determine the contexts of their own meaning making only in part.
 "The means of production do not depend on the free will," Marx wrote [@marx_collected_1976, 181; @winner_autonomous_1978, 83].
 It is not enough therefore to be an independent supplier of commodities, a free agent.
-One must be free also to produce new *ways of producing*.
-The liberated writer transforms, in Benjamin's words, from the "supplier" of technique into an "engineer," able to adapt the literary apparatus towards one's own ends [@benjamin_author_1983, 102].
+One must also be free to develop new *ways of producing*.
+The liberated writer must transform, in Benjamin's words, from the "supplier" of technique into an "engineer," able to adapt the literary apparatus towards one's own ends [@benjamin_author_1983, 102].

+At this point, it becomes productive to connect the idea of literary technique to the notion of technics, as developed in the intellectual lineage of Marxist sociology and anthropology, and, later, in media theory and in science and technology studies.
+I differentiate between the two terms orthographically purely as a matter of convenience to identify parallel ideas, developed in different fields but arriving at similar conclusions.
+The very notion of technique and technics brings to mind at least these three distinct scholarly
+traditions: literary analysis, through the notion of technique in formalist criticism; Germanophone media theory through the concept of *Kulturtechniken* in the work of scholars Friedrich Kittler, Bernhard Siegert, and Cornelia Vismann; and finally the American school of science and technology studies as exemplified by the work of Lewis Mumford and Langdon Winner.

-Without self-determination, technics---the patterns of making---are a given.
+Like Benjamin's technique, technics---the patterns of making---are a given.
 They exist a priori, embodied by received technology.
+Langdon Winner, whose

-Langdon Winner, a contemporary theorist of science and technology, called this effect the "conditioning of technological inheritance" [@winner_autonomous_1978, 83].
+theorist of science and technology, called this effect the "conditioning of technological inheritance" [@winner_autonomous_1978, 83].
 Technology may not have politics as such, but it can entail effects comparable to the force of law, as when for example an architect fails to design for handicapped access [@winner_artifacts_1980].
 An organization can vote to exclude the handicapped from their buildings by political means.
 The technical, architectural oversight entails the same consequences---with one major difference.
 The technological decision does not always go through the same channels of democratic deliberation as voting.
 It carries the force of law, without the legal framework.
 The commitments stick.
 Once embodied in stone they are difficult to restructure [@winner_artifacts_1980].
 It is, for Winner, a soft, suggestive kind of a determinism---the determinism of affordances.

 Literary technics are similarly inherited.
 Much of what constitutes the technics of writing---tools, implements, practices, and vectors of